Why Are Ping Eye 2 Irons Illegal?

 What is the penalty for using non-conforming Ping Eye 2 irons in competitive play?

-If a player uses non-conforming Ping Eye 2 irons in competitive play, they may be subject to penalties or disqualification.
+If you use the non-conforming Ping Eye 2 irons in competitive play, you may be subjected to penalties or disqualification.

 The exact penalty will depend on the specific rules of the tournament or event, but typically, the player will be assessed a penalty of two strokes per hole for each hole played with the non-conforming club.